What are veneers?

 In some cases, immediately after the veneers are applied, you may notice that they feel a little rough.
 These rough spots (usually from extra cement that can adhere to the veneer) wear down after several days of normal eating and teeth brushing; if they don’t, your dentist can smooth them out.

 Traditional porcelain veneers typically last between 10 and 15 years, and no-prep veneers last around 5 to 7 years.
+Get your Veneers in Dubai in Dr. Sai Ganesh Medical Centre.
 Taking certain precautions can help make sure that you get the longest lifespan out of them possible.
 These precautions include: